Gianni Vernetti: Senator and UnderSecretary for Foreign Affairs (2006–2008)

 Vernetti coordinated the Italian campaign for the Universal Moratorium on the Death Penalty, coordinating the action to seek consensus at the United Nations that led to the approval of the resolution in December 2007.
 He represented as well Italy in the UN Human Rights Council between 2006 and 2008.
 Vernetti coordinated the Italian initiatives in the Pacific area and promoted the entrance of Italy into the Pacific Islands Forum.

+Member of Parliament, Democratic Party (2008–2013)

-In 2008, Vernetti was elected for a third term in the Chamber of Deputies and he was a member of the Foreign Affairs Committee and the Italian Delegation to the NATO Parliamentarian Assembly.
+In 2008 Vernetti was elected for a third term in the Chamber of Deputies and he was a member of the Foreign Affairs Committee and the Italian Delegation to the NATO Parliamentarian Assembly.
 He was member of the Steering Committee of the European Democratic Party.

-He is Coordinator of the Alliance of Democrats an international network of more than 70 democratic, liberal and centrist political parties from all the five continents.
+He is coordinator of the Alliance of Democrats an international network of more than 70 democratic, liberal and centrist political parties from all the five continents.

 He is co-president of the Italian Group of the Liberal International.

-He became President of the Italy-Tibet Parliamentary Association in 2008, and Vice-President of the Italy-Israel Parliamentary Association.
+He became president of the Italy–Tibet Parliamentary Association in 2008, and vice-president of the Italy–Israel Parliamentary Association.

+Writer and Journalist (2013–...)

-In 2013, after three terms in Parliament, he decided to not run again and founded Gea Solar, a company focused on utility scale Solar PV development in Africa, Asia and Latin America.
+In 2013, after three terms in Parliament, he decided to not run again and founded Gea Solar, a company focused on utility-scale Solar PV development in Africa, Asia and Latin America.

+Since 2017 he has promoted the blog (giannivernetti.it), with information on current geopolitical affairs and international politics.

-Since January 2018, he is columnist on foreign affairs at the Italian daily newspaper La Stampa and in May 2020 became columnist at La Repubblica and Huffington Post, writing several op-ed and reportage on foreign politics, security and human rights.
+Since January 2018 he has been columnist on foreign affairs at the Italian daily newspaper La Stampa and in May 2020 became columnist at Huffington Post, writing several op-ed and reportage on foreign politics, security and human rights.